SoloMohn/OKR-Project-Management/README.md

 # OKR (Objective Key Results) Project Management System
-A Comprehensive OKR Project Management System
+## PeopleCore Consulting: OKR Project

 ## Introduction
 About the Project:

-This project showcases the design and implementation of an OKR-based project management system tailored for a fictional B2B organization, PeopleCore Consulting - an HR advisory firm specializing in talent optimization, leadership development, and workforce analytics.
+This portfolio project showcases a structured OKR-based project management system designed for PeopleCore Consulting, a fictional B2B HR advisory firm that partners with mid-sized organizations to optimize talent acquisition, leadership development, and employee engagement.

-As the company scales its client base and internal operations, leadership identified a growing disconnect between high-level strategic goals and day-to-day execution.
-To address this, an OKR (Objectives and Key Results) framework was adopted to:

-- Align teams around clear, measurable goals

-- Improve visibility into project progress and outcomes

-- Foster a culture of accountability and focus

-This case study walks through the OKR implementation process, tools used, challenges faced, and how success was measured, with realistic mock data and artifacts.
+As PeopleCore scaled its services, it recognized a need to improve recruitment efficiency across client organizations.
+This OKR system was developed to align the firm's internal delivery teams with client outcomes—primarily increasing successful hire rates.

+This case study documents the setup, execution, and tracking of OKRs focused on enhancing recruitment effectiveness, along with reflections and learnings from the process.

 ![okr](https://github.com/user-attachments/assets/13aea4c3-87fd-4fed-8c47-9778ce5c0cbc)